THE CALIFORNIA COAST

 • Great app to download is All Trails.

-• Relax and grab a bite in Yosemite Valley, where you'll find the bulk of the park's services and accommodations.
+• Relax and grab a bite in Yosemite Valley, where most of the park's services and places to stay are located.

 Map of Yosemite Valley